 Wednesday, Feb.
 15, 2017

 MIDLAND — The Mackinac Center Legal Foundation filed a lawsuit today resuming an earlier fight to protect the free speech rights of lodging establishment owners.

 Last summer, the Center’s legal arm filed a lawsuit on behalf of a Michigan resort owner whose constitutionally protected free speech rights were violated by a regional tourism bureau.
 The bureau was taxing him to subsidize marketing campaigns he didn’t want to be a part of.
 In the fall, the resort owner sold his property, so the Center dismissed the suit but said it was eager to represent other property owners facing the same issue.

 This week, the Center filed a new case on behalf of David Gersenson against the Sleeping Bear Dunes Visitors Bureau and Steve Arwood, president of the Michigan Strategic Fund.
-As owner of Glen Arbor’s Lakeshore Inn and the Sylvan Inn Bed & Breakfast, Gersenson must pay a 5 percent tax on each room he rents — amounting to roughly 20 percent of his net income — to the nonprofit visitors bureau.
+As owner of Glen Arbor’s Lakeshore Inn and the Sylvan Inn Bed & Breakfast, Gersenson must currently pay the Visitors Bureau a 2 percent tax on each room he rents.
+The Visitors Bureau’s board of directors has recently voted unanimously to increase that 2% to 5% — an increase that would amount to roughly 20 percent of his net income.

 “I’ve been in business for over half my life.
 I’m 40 years old,” Gersenson said.
 “I’ve become a successful businessman. … I know what I’m doing in business.”

 Gersenson said the arrangement infringes on him as a human being and as an American, and that he also disagrees with the bureaus’ procedures.